University of Auckland Faculty of Engineering

 Architect: Jasmax Architects

-On the upper six levels, 28 modular research laboratory spaces support over 40 distinct research streams with specialized support facilities, post-graduate, staff collaboration and write-up zones located alongside.
+The upper six levels are home to 28 research laboratory spaces supporting 40 distinct research streams and alongside these we have: specialized support facilities, post-graduate, staff collaboration and write-up zones.

-Visitors and students are encouraged to see into laboratories through large (and often fire-rated, acoustic or even impact resistant) openings, specifically to foster a faculty-wide culture of curiosity.
-This promotes a culture of safety, with high visibility between laboratory users and technical support staff spaces.
+Visitors and students alike are encouraged to see into laboratories through large openings which are often fire-rated and acoustic or even impact resistant.
+This is to foster a faculty-wide culture of curiosity which promotes a culture of safety with high visibility between lab users and technical support staff spaces.

-The building demonstrates advanced seismic design and energy efficiency, supporting engineering research for years to come.
+This building demonstrates advanced seismic design as well as energy efficiency and will be supporting engineering research and learning for years to come.

 The design of the B405 reinforces the principles of, collegiality, learning, visibility, and innovation.
 It aids learning in the exposed and expressed building components and building activities making visible the feats of engineering innovation within.